SohamRatnaparkhi/my-hashnode-blogs/cli0tih7q000109ms4iya34xg.md

 ### Installing Node.js and Typescript

 In this blog, we will make the servers using Node.js and Typescript.
+You will most probably not require Node.js installed locally if you just want to test my code on kubernetes.

 ### Let's start!